-Schools within the formal education systems and kindergartens/preschools, public or private, can act as coordinators.
-Culture schools with a national or regional curriculum in their home country can also be coordinators.
+Schools and Culture schools within the formal education systems and kindergartens/preschools, public or private, can act as coordinators.
 Each national office decides if a culture school is eligible as coordinator.
-Other types of organisations/institutions may participate as partners.
+Other types of organisations may participate as partners.
 Please contact your national programme office for more information.

-All projects must be based on mutual agreements between the participating institutions, both coordinators and partners.
+All projects must be based on mutual agreements between the participating organisations, both coordinators and partners.
 In order for the application to be eligible, these agreements (Letters of Intent), must be duly signed and attached to the application prior to the deadline.